dms-org/web.laravel/docs/getting-started.md

  - `dms/common.structure`
  - `dms/core`

-And run `composer update dms/*` to load the dms packages.
+And run `composer update dms/*` to download the dms packages.

 Now that you have the packages, you have to load the dms service provider: